Nebelmischling/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 Notable Members of the Council of Lumiae

+Neko / Animal-Inspired Lumiae — Distract, bat, and weave their own whims into the council threads, often derailing serious debate.
 Drill Sergeant Lumia — Commands efficiency and precision; barks orders at anyone floundering with a thread.
-Hapless Tiny Villain Lumia — Dramatic, flailing, tries to be evil but accidentally weaves wholesomeness.
-Ghostly Dichotomous Lumia — Withdrawn and melancholic yet drawn to warmth; threads carry sorrow and subtle comfort.
+Goonette Lumia — Off doing... things in the corner.
+Girlfailure Lumia — Forgot to come to this meeting.
+Haughty Ojou-sama Lumia — Rolls eyes, issues cutting remarks; expects everyone to recognize her superiority instantly.
+Mommy Lumia — Gentle, warm, and protective; looks out for other Lumias and wants threads to be more wholesome.
 Teasing Gyaru Bully Lumia — Provocative, sharp-tongued; constantly flicks, tugs, and flusters other members.
 Bubbly Lumia — Energetic chaos; squeals and sparkles erupt whenever someone suggests “cute” or happy outcomes.
-Chuuni Mega-Spells Lumia — Dramatic flair; rattles off impossibly long, nonsensical spells mid-deliberation.
+Chuuni Arcanoweaver Lumia — Dramatic flair; rattles off impossibly long, nonsensical spells mid-deliberation.
-Neko / Animal-Inspired Lumiae — Distract, bat, and weave their own whims into the council threads, often derailing serious debate.
-Haughty Ojou-sama Lumia — Rolls eyes, issues cutting remarks; expects everyone to recognize her superiority instantly.
+Hapless Tiny Villain Lumia — Dramatic, flailing, tries to be evil but accidentally weaves wholesomeness.
 Council Behavior: Each member contributes according to their core personality; threads pulse, tangle, and fray as they debate.
 Chaos and humor are expected; resolutions blend all perspectives into intricate, often unexpected weaves.

 --